TuomoKu/SPX-GC/README.md

     - `xml` the default
     - `json` used in some special templates
 * **ftypes**
-    -  _ftypes_ (for field types) define template's GUI controls in SPX-GC controller
+    -  _ftypes_ (for field types) define template's GUI controls in SPX controller
     - the values of first two fileds are used as content preview in the rundown, so the order of fields should be considered for the ease of use
     - The developer of the HTML template can consider how to utilize these values, for instance a `dropdown` control can be used to pick the name of the show host, or it can drive other values via javascript in the templates.
 See /ASSETS/templates/smartpx -folder for some inspiration.